 The Hall Of Letters is a historical archive at North Pole City.
-It’s apart of the North Pole City Museum featuring all manner of Christmas memorabilia throughout the entire centuries-long life of Santa Claus.
-The Hall Of Letters is a long white corridor with large windows that contain all manner of correspondence to, from, and within North Pole City.
+It’s a part of the North Pole City Museum featuring all manner of Christmas memorabilia throughout the entire centuries-long life of Santa Claus.
+The Hall Of Letters is a long bright gleaming white corridor with large windows that contain all manner of correspondence to, from, and within North Pole City.
 In particular lovely letters to Santa from kids located all around the world.
-The best ones, hand picked by Santa, and Mrs. Claus, are displayed on brightly lit panels underneath protective glass.
+The best ones, hand-picked by Santa, and Mrs. Claus, are displayed on brightly lit panels underneath protective glass.
 The most wonderful ones are on permanent display while others are routinely rotated for all visitors to enjoy!

 Virtually every single letter Santa has ever received is located there or in adjacent archive rooms.
 There is also an extensive document vault below as well.
 A handful of other personal correspondence is located at Claus Manor for Santa’s personal perusal.
-The hallowed hall itself is enchanted by the Spirit Of Christmas, and it can sense a visitors consciousness wishes.
+The hallowed hall itself is enchanted by the Spirit Of Christmas, and it can sense a visitor’s conscious wishes.
 If they’re expecting to see their letter on display it will magically appear just for them.
 However, once they exit the hall it will return to the archives if it wasn’t originally on exhibit.
 One may also say a name out loud to view any related letters.

 By Xavier Remington | Copyright © 2018 All Rights Reserved MysticInvestigations.Com If you’re seeing this entire article on any other site besides http://mysticinvestigations.com then it has been illegally copied and should be reported immediately!